Sustainable Living Learning Guides

 Individuals outside New Zealand can subscribe for an annual fee of NZ $39.
 Email email@example.com to arrange this.

-Consider using our short survey to tell us what topics most interest you and how you like to learn, as it helps in further course deign.
+Consider using our short survey to tell us what topics most interest you and how you like to learn, as it helps in further course design.

 Evening classes and groups

 Would you like to host such a learning group for family and friends, for street neighbours or workmates?
-Register free of charge, download the learning materials on your preferred topic(s) from the eight choices.
+Register as a facilitator free of charge, download the learning materials on your preferred topic(s) from the eight choices.
 You will find practical help there on content and group learning activities, web video links, plus slide sets and extra reading material.
-Recruit from 6 to 16 people to make your learning group.
+Recruit from 5 to 15 people to make your learning group.

 We are experienced in helping adults learn about sustainability.
 Our education materials are peer-reviewed and independent of advertising, unlike most print and web media sources.
-Suppport from local and central government makes this non-commercial approach possible.
+Suppport from local and central government (Waste Minimisation Fund of Ministry for Environment) makes this non-commercial approach possible.
 We update content as funding allows and welcome feedback from users to help keep web-links up to date.

-See our info for tutors if you would like to run a class series within a subscribing Council district using this copyright leaning material, especially if you want our endorsement, in order to use the 'brand' (and especially if you intend to charge a fee).
-Then email the National Coordinator: email@example.com
+See our info for tutors if you would like to run a class series within a subscribing Council district using this copyright leaning material, especially if you want our endorsement, in order to use the 'brand' (and especially if you intend to charge participants a fee).
+Register as a potential facilitator, then email the National Coordinator: firstname.lastname@example.org

-Tackle one topic at a time.
-We recommend two hours for each session.
 The 'Actions you can take' page gives an overview and free background information, then go to the districts page for relevant local information, which you will usually find grouped under the same eight topic headings.
-Download 'learning guide' files are grouped by topic - you'll have to register just once to use them, for the password access.
+Download 'learning guide' files are grouped by topic.